MM for Penalized Estimation: MM algorithms

 \item \citet{fan2001variable, hunter2005variable} considered a local quadratic approximation (LQA):

 where $p'_\lambda(|\theta^{(0)}|+)=\lim\limits_{\tilde\theta \to |\theta^{(0)}|+}p_\lambda'(\tilde\theta)$. \end{enumerate}

 In these proposals $G(\theta|\theta^{(0)})$ essentially majorizes $p_\lambda(|\theta|)$ at $\theta^{(0)}$.
-We adopt method (i) in this article since the efficient coordinate decent algorithm can easily provide penalized least squares estimates for a variety of penalty functions including the LASSO, SCAD and MCP \citep{Frie:regu:2010, breheny2011coordinate}.
+We implement method (i) in the algorithm since the efficient coordinate decent algorithm can easily provide penalized least squares estimates for a variety of penalty functions including the LASSO, SCAD and MCP \citep{Frie:regu:2010, breheny2011coordinate}.
 We nevertheless investigate properties of all three approaches in Section~\ref{sec:conv}.
-In particular, the following result is useful: \begin{lemma} Suppose Assumption~\ref{ass:pen} holds for $p_\lambda(|\theta|)$, and $G(\theta|\theta^{(0)})$ is given by (\ref{eqn:nomm}) or (\ref{eqn:lla}).
-Then the Dini derivative of $G(\theta|\theta^{(0)})$ for direction $\varepsilon$ at $\theta^{(0)}$ is the same as that of $p_\lambda(|\theta|)$ given by: